Martha S. (Molly) Hunter, Professor.

 I am involved with all funded research in the Hunter laboratory, including training and mentoring newcomers to the laboratory, especially undergrads, helping with experimental design, assisting with experiments, data entry, and editing manuscripts.
 I also conduct independent projects, including electron and fluorescence microscopy projects and projects that use qPCR, for example determining symbiont titer and evaluating expression of candidate symbiont genes with RT-qPCR. [email protected]

-Liam Sullivan, MS student
+Liam Sullivan, PhD student

 I am interested in the influence and role of insect symbionts in the behavior and biology of their hosts.
 My research is focused on the interaction between the soil-dwelling bacterium Burkholderia, and its host, the leaf-footed bug Leptoglossus zonatus.
 Much of the research into insect symbionts has been centered on heritable symbionts that are passed from parent to offspring.
 The Bug-Burkholderia system, however, is unique in that a free-living bacterium is acquired from the environment each generation.
 This system poses interesting questions about how the need for a symbiont may drive the behavior of the insect, and how a free-lliving symbiont could convey localized benefits to its host. [email protected]